massdriver-cloud/docs/docs/cli/application/configure.md

+---
+id: cli-application-configure
+slug: /cli/application/configure
-# Configure applications on Massdriver.
+title: Configure applications on Massdriver
+sidebar_label: Configure
+---

 Your application must be published as a [bundle](https://docs.massdriver.cloud/applications) to Massdriver first and be added to an environment (target).